 There are many other cameras available to look at, but if you are not sure which camera will work best with your chicken pen or chicken coop, we will help you by looking at the pros and cons of each type of camera.

-We are also going to talk about how they are each powered (battery, solar panel powered or by a power source nearby such as an electrical panel [hardwired] for a continuous power supply, or plugged in power).
+We are also going to talk about how each safety and surveillance coop cams are each powered (battery, solar panel powered or by a power source nearby such as an electrical panel [hardwired] for a continuous power supply, or plugged in power).

 Let's get into it.